guardian/recommendations/npm-packages.md

 ### Packaging

 Do not include your TypeScript source code in your package.
-Instead, publish compiled JavaScript files and [declaration files](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html).
+Instead, publish compiled JavaScript and [declaration files](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html).

-> TypeScript files depend on a project-specific configuration, and your setup may not be the same the project that installs your package
+> TypeScript depends on a project-specific configuration, and your setup may not be the same the project that installs your package

 Do not include or depend on [polyfills](https://developer.mozilla.org/en-US/docs/Glossary/Polyfill).
-Leave these decisions to the projects that install your package (see the section on using our packages below).
+Let projects that install your package decide what they need (see the section on using our packages below).

 #### Compiling

-Use the TypeScript compiler (`tsc`) to generate the JavaScript files and TypeScript [declaration files](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html) that you publish.
+Use the TypeScript compiler (`tsc`) to generate the JavaScript and TypeScript [declaration files](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html) that you publish.

 Generate two versions of your library:

 1. ES modules targetting ES2020
 2. CommonJS modules targetting ES2018 (Node 10+)

 > CommonJS is a non-standard module format used by older versions of Node.
 These files are useful with [Jest](https://jestjs.io/) or if your library is used on the server, for example.
-At some point we will probably stop including these but currently it adds little overhead and has some value.
+At some point we will probably stop publishing these but currently it adds little overhead and has some value.

 ##### Example